USDSync/MetaCloudExplorer/README.md

 # Azure API App Link Setup

-The CALOE lets you easily load a representation of your Azure Cloud Infrastructure as a Digital Twin in the Omniverse.
+This extenstion lets you easily load and explore a representation of your Cloud Infrastructure as a Digital Twin in the Omniverse.
 This extension can connect to the Azure Resource Manager API to access your Azure Infrastructure.
-A read-only account can be created to manage security.
+A read-only account can be utilized to ensure security.

 Steps to Connect:
 1. Create an Azure AAD Application to act as a Service principal to read your Azure resources.
 2. Create a Client secret for your new AAD App.
 3. Give the AAD app the Global Reader Role in AAD.
 4. Add the Application as a Reader Role in each of the subscriptions you want to model.
-5. Enter the Tenant ID, Client Id and Client Secret into the extension
+5. Enter the Tenant ID, Client Id and Client Secret into the extension connection.
-6. Explore your Azure Infrastructure in the Omniverse!
+6. Connect and Explore your Cloud Infrastructure in the Omniverse!

 # Disconnected mode

 Due to some technical issues with the Azure / Python / OmniVerse Create API integration, you can manually export data from your Azure Cloud and use these data files as the data source instead.
-Detailed metadata information on resources is limited in this mode, but it has enough data to view the Subscriptions, Resource Group and Resources.
+Detailed metadata information on resources is limited in this mode, but it has enough data to view the Subscriptions, Resource Groups and Resources.

 1. Export a list of Resource Groups
 2. Export a list of All Azure Resources